• Skip to primary navigation

 ❤️ Why You'll Love This Recipe

-• They hold their shape once cooled, which makes them perfect traveling or packing them to ship overseas.
+• They hold their shape once cooled, which makes them perfect for traveling or packing to ship overseas.

-• Great for holiday platters or packing for giving as gifts.
+• Great for holiday platters or for homemade gifts.

 Whether you're enjoying these cookies with a cup of coffee or with milk for an after school snack, butter crunch cookies are a delightful treat for all.